How to Write Persuasive and Argumentative Essays

 - Think of it as a way of developing or testing your persuasive powers.

 - If anyone criticizes your facts, check them again and cite the sources you took them from.

 - If anyone criticizes your particular values, it may be that you need to agree “not to agree” with your criticizer.
 Do not forget that to successfully persuade others is to assume another person’s mind is open to persuasion!

-It is to be hoped that school, college, and the classroom provides a safe haven in which students can practice the arts of both writing and persuading.
-Then in later life, when that student is in their community -whether this is in their family, neighborhood, church or workplace - this early practice should bear fruit.
+It is to be hoped that school, college, and the classroom provide a haven in which students can practice the arts of both writing and persuading.
+Then in later life, when that student is in their community -whether this is in their family, neighborhood, church, or workplace - this early practice should bear fruit.